 Develop Ad Code

-Once the creatives are ready, the next step is to generate ad code.
-This code will be implemented on your website or app to display the rich media ad.
+Th ad code will be implemented on your website or app to display the rich media ad.
 Ad platforms usually provide code snippets or tag management solutions to simplify the implementation process.

 Integrate Ad Code